 Allegro vivace

-Charles Castleman, violin I, Laura Jean Goldberg, violin II, Liuh-Wen Ting, viola I, Laura Bossert, violin II, Robert La Rue, cello
+Charles Castleman, violin I, Laura Jean Goldberg, violin II, Liuh-Wen Ting, viola I, Laura Anne Bossert, viola II, Robert La Rue, cello

 General admission: $30; seniors, students: $20.
 Tickets may be purchased online through Eventbrite or at the door at the time of the event (cash only).

-A portion of ticket sales will benefit the programs of the Dvořák American Heritage Association, which celebrates its 20th year of public concerts and lectures in 2026.
+Ticket sales only cover a portion of the programs produced by the Dvořák American Heritage Association, which celebrates its 20th year of public concerts and lectures in 2026.
+Please consider making a contribution to DAHA.

 About